-The Clean Air Act as implemented by the Environmental Protection Agency has been one of our nation’s most successful laws – a jewel in the crown of American Democracy.
-Before the EPA there was no legal or regulatory mechanisms to protect our air or our water – and filthy industry practiced treated our skies and water as cesspools.
+The Clean Air Act as implemented by the Environmental Protection Agency has been one of our nation’s most successful laws—a jewel in the crown of American Democracy.
+Before EPA there were no legal or regulatory mechanisms to protect our air or our water—and filthy industry practices treated our skies and water as cesspools.

-The photos below taken from the fifties through the mid-seventies remind us vividly why the EPA serves a crucial purpose.
-The idea that we would dismantle clean air and water protections is scandalous – and one need only look back to see what a future without environmental protections would look like.
+The photos below, taken from the 1950s through the mid-1970s, remind us vividly why EPA serves a crucial purpose.
+The idea that we would dismantle clean air and water protections is scandalous—and one need only look back to see what a future without environmental protections would look like.

 The George Washington Bridge in heavy smog.
 View toward the New Jersey side of the Hudson River.
 May, 1973.